 Why do we want to scrape Google search results?

 Analyzing Search Engine Results Pages (SERPs) provides insight into the top search results for a specific keyword or topic.
-You can use this information to determine how to rank your website in search results better.
+You can use this information to rank your website in search results better.